Aspirinsmurf/risky-plays-calculator/README.md

 dodge 3+, dodge 3+;
 4+, sure feet 2+, sure feet 2+;
 ```
 > *In this example, the actions on each line are done by different players.
 The first player tries to perform the same sequence as before.
-Then the second player attempts a 3+ dodge twice with the Dodge skill.
-Finally, the third player attempts a 4+ dodge and two rushes with sure feet.
+Then the second player attempts two consecutive 3+ dodges with the Dodge skill.
+Finally, the third player attempts a 4+ dodge and two rushes with sure feet.*

 ### Short-hand and grouping
 There are short-form synomyms for every action.
 And there are ways to group multiple identical actions together.
 The code from the previous example could be written more succinctly as:

 ```
-d4, h2, f2, 2b4; 2*d4; 2*d4, 2*f2;
+d4, h2, 2, 2b4;
+2*d3;
+4, 2*f2;
 ```

+Or even more minimalistically, as `d4,h2,2,2b4;2*d3;4,2*f2;`.

 The short and long forms can be mixed and matched as you want.

-### New input
-In the examples above, each player's activation has been terminated with a semicolon.
-If you add more input afterwards, the calculator will assume that you're activating a new player.

-First input:
-`4+, 2+;`
-Second input:
-``2+, 2+;``
-> In this example, the calculator will assume that you mean to add a new player's activation sequence in the second input.

-If you want to override this behavior, terminate the first input string with a comma instead.
-First input:
-``4+, 2+,``
-Second input:
-``2+, 2+;``
-> In this example, the calculator will assume that you mean to keep adding to the previous player's action sequence.

 ### Multiple outputs
 By default, the calculator outputs a single table.
 You can force it to give multiple outputs with the keyword `output` and a number followed by a colon: